Cycling highlights of Slovenia

 In search of some unique souvenirs?
 Stroll the narrow medieval streets of the old town, where the famous composer Giuseppe Tartini was born, to buy some of the finest olive oil and products made from raw salt, which is still being produced at the nearby salt pans.
 Dark chocolate with salt is one of our favorites!
 Gather in the evening for an aperitif and a special farewell dinner of seafood delicacies.
 After all, all those miles on the road deserve a final toast.

 DAY 8 Transfer to Ljubljana (optional Trieste or Venice Airport)

 After enjoying one last cappuccino by the seaside, transfer to the city of Ljubljana and Ljubljana Airport (optional Trieste or Venice Airport).
 If want to cover more miles on your bicycle in beautiful surroundings, you can extend your holidays in Croatian Istria.
-See our Blue & Green Istria Cycling Tour.
+Take a look at our Blue & Green Istria Cycling Tour.

 PRICE of tour from 1760 EUR per person